 Facilitating Communication and Networking: SER’s Chapters, Sections and Student Associations provide high-quality local and regional networking opportunities.
 SER also organizes biennial world conferences, regional chapter meetings and workshops where scientists, practitioners, community leaders, and students come together to exchange ideas, showcase their work and forge new alliances.

-Sharing Information and Knowledge: SER publishes the peer-reviewed journal Restoration Ecology, which highlights the results of restoration projects worldwide as well as conceptual advances and new perspectives in the field.
+Sharing Information and Knowledge: SER maintains the Restoration Resource Center, which provides practitioners, researchers, educators, students, and the public with access to a wide variety of resources, publications, and project information from around the world.
+SER publishes the peer-reviewed journal Restoration Ecology, which highlights the results of restoration projects worldwide as well as conceptual advances and new perspectives in the field.
 SER also publishes the Science and Practice of Ecological Restoration book series in partnership with Island Press, which now includes 28 titles.

 Certification: In January 2017, SER launched the world's first certification program for ecological restoration.
 This program will ensure people working in the field can be credentialed based on a combination of their academic and field experience.
 SER certification will also allow for the creation of sub-programs for people to receive credentials for understanding the foundations of restoration ecology, especially through workshops and trainings associated with the international extension program.